Fordon, Bydgoszcz: History

 A settlement in place of Fordon is mentioned in sources for the first time in 1112 as Wyszogród.
 In those times there was located an important defensive castle which was eventually fired and destroyed in 1330 by the Teutonic Knights.
+Fordon was a royal town of the Kingdom of Poland, administratively located in the Bydgoszcz County in the Inowrocław Voivodeship in the Greater Poland Province.